-What is "Dispositions" in Real Estate?
+What Are "Dispositions" in Real Estate?

 In every type of real estate investing business, there is a person or department responsible for finding buyers and overseeing the disposition (sale) of properties.

 The process of selling real estate involves several steps:

 - Marketing the property for sale.

 1. Marketing a Property for Sale

 The initial goal when marketing a property for sale is to generate responses from potential buyers.
 Each type of real estate investor will be looking for unique types of buyers.